 Charitable remainder unitrust

-Another alternative: the donor could contribute her life interest to a charitable remainder unitrust [CRUT].
-Since a life interest is a valid property interest, if the donor transfers her entire retained ownership into the CRUT, she receives a charitable deduction for a gift of appreciated property.
+Another alternative: the donor could contribute his/her life interest to a charitable remainder unitrust [CRUT].
+Since a life interest is a valid property interest, if the donor transfers his/her entire retained ownership into the CRUT, they’ll receive a charitable deduction for a gift of appreciated property.

 No pre-arranged obligations